Patients’ Rights Advocacy

 MHAAC’s Patients’ Rights Advocates Program

-Three County Mental Health Administrations in the Bay Area contract with MHAAC to provide Patients’ Rights Advocacy (PRA) services.
-Eight PRA in Alameda County, two PRA in San Mateo County and one PRA in Marin County make up the team staffing MHAAC’s Patients’ Rights Advocates Program.
+Four County Mental Health Administrations in the Bay Area contract with MHAAC to provide Patients’ Rights Advocacy (PRA) services.
+Eight PRA in Alameda County, two PRA in San Mateo County, one PRA in Marin County, and two in Sonoma County make up the team staffing MHAAC’s Patients’ Rights Advocates Program.
 The team’s cultural and experiential diversity enhances their skills in protecting the civil rights of individuals receiving mental health treatment.
 Through the performance of their statutory duties, they support mental health consumers’ voices and their right to effective, humane, and respectful treatment that is provided in compliance with laws that protect their civil rights and the right to treatment that is least restrictive of personal liberty.

 Frequently Asked Questions